leaderj1001/RandWireNN/README.md

 - graphviz 0.10.1
 - tqdm 4.31.1
 - conda install cairo(If you want to visualize the network, it is a required module.)

-## Todo
-- Experiment with Imagenet dataset.
-- To implement Optimzier like the paper.

 # Network Image
 - I have presented two graph visualizations.
 The ONNX module seems to be visualized more intuitively.